sh4i-yurei/quint-code/README.md

 /fpf-1-hypothesize "How should we handle state synchronization across browser tabs?"
 ```

 Follow the prompts.
-Claude guides you through the cycle.
+The AI guides you through the cycle.
 You make the calls.

 ## What Is This, Really?

-A set of slash commands for Claude Code that implement **hypothesis-driven reasoning**.
+A set of slash commands for AI coding tools that implement **hypothesis-driven reasoning**.
 You generate competing ideas, verify them logically, test them empirically, and document the rationale.

 Based on the [First Principles Framework (FPF)](https://github.com/ailev/FPF) by Anatoly Levenchuk.